Dynamics of Large Boson Systems with Attractive Interaction and a Derivation of the Cubic Focusing NLS in $\mathbb{R}^3$: Earlier Results and Main Statements

-then the \emph{Weyl operator}\footnote{To avoid the unfavorable technicality associated with the unbounded natural of our creation and annihilation operators one often choose to work with the corresponding Weyl algebra, the $C^\ast$-algebra generated by the exponential of $\mathcal{A}(\phi)$ where $\phi \in \mathfrak{h}$ (cf. chapter 9 of \cite{DezGer} and chapter 5.2 of \cite{BraRob}).} is defined to be
+then the \emph{Weyl operator}\footnote{To avoid the unfavorable technicality associated with the unbounded natural of our creation and annihilation operators, one often choose to work with the corresponding Weyl algebra, the $C^\ast$-algebra generated by the exponential of $\mathcal{A}(\phi)$ where $\phi \in \mathfrak{h}$ (cf. Chapter 9 of \cite{DezGer} and Chapter 5.2 of \cite{BraRob}).} is defined by

-Let us note the operator $\mathcal{A}(\phi)$ is a skew-Hermitian unbounded operator which means the corresponding Weyl operator is unitary.
-The \emph{coherent state} associated to $\phi$ is given by
+Let us note that the operator $\mathcal{A}(\phi)$ is a skew-Hermitian unbounded operator which means the corresponding Weyl operator is unitary.
+The \emph{coherent state} associated to the field $\phi$ is defined by